Constitutional history of Germany

 The People’s Chamber (Volkskammer) was the unicameral legislature of the German Democratic Republic.
 The People’s Chamber was initially the lower house of a bicameral legislature.
 The upper house was the Chamber of States, or Länderkammer, but in 1952 the states of East Germany were dissolved, and the Chamber was abolished in 1958.

-The members of the chamber were elected in multi-member constituencies, with four to eight seats.
+The members of the People’s Chamber were elected in multi-member constituencies, with four to eight seats.
 Suffrage was universal, and legislative periods were four years, five years after 1981.
 Only one list of candidates appeared on the ballot paper, a list from the National Front, a popular front/electoral alliance dominated by the Socialist Unity Party of Germany (SED).
 Seats between the parties of the National Front were apportioned based on a set quota, not actual vote totals.

 Initially, voters in East Berlin could not take part in elections to the Volkskammer, in which they were represented by indirectly-elected non-voting members, but in 1979 the electoral law was changed to provide for 66 directly elected deputies with full voting rights.